pseudoralph/nyt-clone/README.md

 The briefings section is a seperate component detached from heading-component.
 It instantiates breifings articles provided by a class module (models/briefings-article.ts).
 Additionally, the breifings section calls on an API (openweather & alphavantage) to retreive up-to-date stock market numbers (DJIA & S&P500) along with localilized weather.

-Note, the above features were implement past Friday's deadline and are still considered works-in-progress (will be refactoring into seperate components & researching other methods to fulfill a promise).

 Hierarchical overview:

 * app-component